cdvelop/tinystring/README.md

 <!-- END_SECTION:BADGES_SECTION -->

-TinyString is a lightweight Go library that provides comprehensive string manipulation, type conversion, formatting, and error handling with a fluid API, specifically designed for small devices and web applications using TinyGo as the target compiler.
+TinyString is a lightweight Go library that provides comprehensive string manipulation, type conversion, formatting, and multilingual error handling with a fluid API, specifically designed for small devices and web applications using TinyGo as the target compiler.

 ## Key Features

 - 🚀 **Fluid and chainable API** - Easy to use and readable operations
-- � **Complete string toolkit** - Transformations, conversions, formatting, and error handling
+- 📝 **Complete string toolkit** - Transformations, conversions, formatting, and error handling
+- 🌍 **Multilingual error messages** - Built-in dictionary system with 13 languages
 - 🧵 **Concurrency safe** - Thread-safe operations for concurrent environments
 - 📦 **Zero dependencies** - No `fmt`, `strings`, `strconv`, or `errors` imports
 - 🎯 **TinyGo optimized** - Manual implementations for minimal binary size